 For a short time Paul was a member of a high-wire flying trapeze circus troupe, is a keen roboticist and an international marathon runner.

-Dan is Senior Data Scientist at Smartia, an IOT and AI start-up, where he uses data science to provide value to manufacturing companies.
+Dan runs the Data Science team at Smartia, an IOT and AI start-up, where he uses data science to provide value to manufacturing companies.

 He previously worked as Senior Consultant for Altran Digital, an engineering and R&D consultancy, and as a Data Scientist at Rolls-Royce, working to apply machine learning to improve manufacturing processes for high value parts.

-As well as qualifications in machine learning, Dan is a Chartered Management Accountant and Governor at City of Bristol College, the largest further education institution in the South West of England.
+As well as qualifications in machine learning, Dan is a Chartered Management Accountant.

 Senior Software Engineer, Avast Software